nmachine-io/kerbi/README.md

 **💎 Ruby at its best**.
 Ruby is not longer a top tier language for web apps 😞.
 But when it comes to narrow programs that involve DSLs and config mgmt, Ruby remains second to none.
-While Helm can feel a bit mysterious,
+While Helm can feel a bit mysterious, Kerbi feel familiar to anyone familiar with programming and libraries in general.

 ## Why use Helm over Kerbi?